- Campus Life

 2. Submit application fee.

 The application fee can be paid online at the time of submission using a credit card or in person with exact cash or check.
-A limited number of application fee waivers are available for applicants with extreme financial hardship.
+Fee waivers are available for applicants with extreme financial hardship.
 To request a waiver, complete the Application Fee Waiver form and submit it to the Office of Admissions.

 3. Submit official high school transcript, GED scores, or HSED.

 All transcripts must be official and come directly from the institution.
-Applicants who wish to be admitted on the basis of high school equivalency must submit official documents such as Certification of General Education Development (GED) including official GED score report
+Applicants who wish to be admitted on the basis of high school equivalency must submit official documents such as Certification of General Education Development (GED) including official GED score report.
+Complete the GED/HSED Request Form

 4. Submit official transcripts from any colleges and/or universities ever attended.

-Official transcripts must be submitted for all colleges/universities ever attended, whether courses will transfer or not.
+Official transcripts must be submitted from all colleges/universities ever attended, whether courses will transfer or not.
 All transcripts must be official and come directly from the institution.

 5. Submit ACT or SAT scores if under 21 years of age on September 1 year of enrollment.*

-Parkside's ACT code is 4690.
+Parkside's ACT code is 4690 and SAT code is 1860.
 Visit www.actstudent.org for information about testing.
 An official ACT/SAT score report, received directly from the testing agency, is preferred; however, scores sent from your high school are accepted.

 Attn: UW-Parkside Admissions PO Box 2000